erphamucsd/league-of-legends-first-blood/README.md

 team to a win.

-As such, it would be interesting to investigate the following: "Are Players who Draw 'First Blood' More Likely to Win their Lane, and Consequently the Game?
+As such, it would be interesting to investigate the following: "Are Players who Draw 'First Blood' More Likely to Win their Lane, and Consequently the Game?"

 By looking more carefully at the difference in gold, xp, and kills at various points in the game, we can gain a better sense of how players fare after drawing